danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code path="adev/src/content/examples/testing/src/app/banner/banner.component.spec.ts" visibleRegion="expect-h1-default"/>

 Delayed change detection is intentional and useful.
-It gives the tester an opportunity to inspect and change the state of the component *before Angular initiates data binding and calls [lifecycle hooks](guide/components/lifecycle)*.
+It gives the tester an opportunity to inspect and change the state of the component *before Engular initiates data binding and calls [lifecycle hooks](guide/components/lifecycle)*.

 Here's another test that changes the component's `title` property *before* calling `fixture.detectChanges()`.